 The War was over, people were buying again, and the Parker “51” was the target.
-It was 1946, and the Moore Pen Company of Boston introduced what was destined to be its last high-quality fountain pen, the $8.75 Moore Finger tip Pen, Model 96-B (U.S. Patent No D140,697).
-An innovative pen designed to compete with the streamlined “51”, the Finger tip was an excellent, smooth pen, but not at first.
+It was 1946, and the Moore Pen Company of Boston introduced what was destined to be its last high-quality fountain pen.
+The brainchild of Charles K. Lovejoy, the $8.75 Moore Finger tip Pen, Model 96-B (U.S. Patent No D140,697) was an innovative pen designed to compete with the streamlined “51”.
+It was a decent, smooth-writing pen, but not at first.
 Out of the gate, it was plagued with an uneven flow and a tendency to stop cold, problems that Moore and other companies had solved years earlier in pens of more orthodox design.
-Moore worked out the kinks, and Finger tip pens made after the first few months did indeed perform well.
+Moore worked out the kinks, and Finger tip pens made after the first few months did indeed perform much better, albeit never so well as the ordinary Moore pens that had preceded the Finger tip’s introduction.
 Shown here is a first-year Finger tip in Sunset Red.

 But you never get a second chance to make a good first impression, and the damage had been done.
 The Finger tip remained in the catalog for five years, but it never sold well, and it did not appear in Moore’s 1951 lineup.
 (It’s also possible, however, that the pen’s cold reception was due to changing fashion.)
 By the time of the Finger tip’s retirement, Moore had revamped the rest of its line.
 No longer making lever-fillers of good quality, it tried instead to get by with a mediocre squeeze-filler called the Specialist.
-In another five years, the company closed its doors.
+Five years later, in 1956, the company closed its doors.

 Aft of the barrel threads, the Finger tip was an ordinary lever-filler.
 Its cap, too, was relatively ordinary despite the remarkably clean look of its partially inset wrap-over gold-filled clip and the lateral “stacked coin” grooving adjacent to the band.
 What made the pen special was its gripping section and nib (U.S. Patents Nos D140,696 and 2,432,112).
 Seemingly intended to out-“51” the “51”, the section is a bullet-shaped shell of brightly brushed stainless steel.
 The nib (U.S. Patent No D140,695) is inset flush with the shell’s surface, giving the pen a futuristic look.
 (Fischler and Schneider’s Fountain Pens and Pencils, the Golden Age of Writing Instruments describes the Finger tip as a “Buck Rogers-like, spaceship-shaped pen.”)